KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 * using the `content` property of a pseudo-element (`::after` and `::before`)
 * using the `font-family` property, preferably on an used element (e.g. `head`)
 * using a falsy media query
-* using a comment
+* using a persistent comment (`/*!*/`)

 Since we don't like to choose, we picked all of them.
-We simply made [a mixin with a flag](https://github.com/HugoGiraudel/SassyJSON/blob/master/src/encode/mixins/_json.scss) as a parameter defining the type of output you'll get: `regular` for option 1 and 2 (cross-browser mess), `media` for the media query and `comment` for the comment or `all` for all of them.
-Default is `all`.
+We simply made [a mixin with a flag](https://github.com/HugoGiraudel/SassyJSON/blob/master/src/encode/mixins/_json.scss) as a parameter defining the type of output you'll get: `regular` for option 1 and 2 (cross-browser mess), `media` for the media query and `comment` for the comment or even `all` for all of them (which is the default).
 Judge for yourselves:

 <pre class="language-scss"><code>$map: ((a: (1 2 ( b : 1 )), b: ( #444444, false, ( a: 1, b: test ) ), c: (2 3 4 string)));
 @include json-encode($map, $flag: all);</code></pre>